Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 1. 00 Flour (500g)

 This finely ground Italian flour sets the benchmark for exceptional pizza dough.
-Its light, elastic texture is perfect for achieving the classic thin and chewy crust.
+Its light, elastic texture perfectly achieves the classic thin and chewy crust.
 In Italy, 00 flour is prized for its powdery consistency, which is ideal for high-heat baking in a traditional wood-fired oven.
 The protein content in 00 flour is moderate, providing enough gluten for stretch and structure without making the dough overly tough.

 2. Instant Yeast (7g)